syncfusion-content/javascript-docs/js/api/ejGrid.md

 ### editSettings `Object`
 {:#members:editsettings}

-Gest or sets an object that indicates whether to customize the editing behavior of the grid.
+Gets or sets an object that indicates whether to customize the editing behavior of the grid.

 ### editSettings.allowAdding `Boolean`
 {:#members:editsettings-allowadding}